 In February 2020, the Community Counselling Program was created to help reduce barriers and supportively connect community members with SACE services.
 Acting as a bridge between the community and SACE, this program addressed systemic barriers and worked to build trust with, and tailored programming for, identified communities.
 This program continues to evolve and adapt to the pandemic and in response to community feedback and needs.

-For additional accessibility information on the physical SACE office space, visit the Our Space & Accessibility page on our website.
+For additional accessibility information on the physical SACE office space, visit the Our Space & Accessibility section on our Contact page.

 Accessibility Survey